lingeringwillx/Crappy_Sims2_Compression/README.md

 There is now an experimental release that could be used as a drop-in replacement for The Compressorizer's original executable.
 It achieves faster compression in the following ways:

-1- Utilizing all of the cores of your PC for compression, so if you have a dual core CPU then compression will be roughly 2x faster, and if you have a quad core CPU then it will be 4x faster, etc.
+1- By utilizing all of the cores of the CPUs for compression.

 2- By using level 5 compression parameters instead of level 9.